listeven989/email.dev/README.md

 For GitHub issues, I'll try to make a PR when I have time.
 Or you can contribute with a PR, and I'll do my best to review it within 24 hours.

+If you'd like to use this tool without hosting your own you can use https://email-outbound-ai-web-app.vercel.app

 ## Current Features

 - unlimited sender email addresses